 He got up and stretched, feeling refreshed after his nap.
 He reached over to take a sip from his water canteen, for it was hot.
-But as soon as he touched it, it turned to gold!
+But as soon as he touched He slept and had a dream.
+In his it, it turned to gold!
 How wonderful!
-He tipped it to his lips to drink.
-But no water came out!
-What had happened?
-The water had touched his lips and turned to gold.
-He turned to his knapsack to take out some bread but that, too, turned to gold.